nil/figma-dynamic-icon-export/README.md

 - [ ] Optimize the icon with SVGO before exporting
 - [ ] Hide some layers when exporting
 - [ ] Show list of exported icons on the UI
+- [ ] Export only a few of the icons
+- [ ] Only have size folder when there are multiple sizes

 ## Local development